Project-Diablo-2/LootFilters/README.md

 * **url:** the URL to your GitHub repository which contains your *.filter* files (example and explanation below)
 * **author:** your name; this is what will display on the left-side column in the launcher

-When submitting a pull request first please validate your edit to the JSON is valid using https://jsonlint.com/
+When submitting a pull request please check your edit to the JSON is valid using https://jsonlint.com/

 An example JSON line using this repo would be: